Roadworks traffic management

-A Traffic Management Plan for roadworks is required to be prepared in accordance with the ‘Traffic Management Works on Roads Code of Practice’, which provides, “Any party undertaking work on a road shall prepare a Traffic Management Plan (TMP) that adequately provides for the safety of workers and road users while maintaining an adequate level of service to road users.”
+A Traffic Management Plan for roadworks needs to be prepared in line with the ‘Traffic Management Works on Roads Code of Practice’, which states, “Any party undertaking work on a road shall prepare a Traffic Management Plan (TMP) that adequately provides for the safety of workers and road users while maintaining an adequate level of service to road users

-Please note that the Traffic Management Plan approval does not constitute permission for works to be carried out within the City’s road reserves.
-Further approvals from the City may be required e.g. Technical Services Clearance, Out of Hours permits etc.
+Please note, approval of your Traffic Management Plan does not mean you have permission for works to be carried out within the City’s road reserves.
+You may need other approvals from the City such as Infrastructure Services Clearance or Out of Hours Construction Noise permits.

-There are no fees associated with the review and approval of a submitted Traffic Management Plan.
+There are no fees associated with submitting a Traffic Management Plan for approval.

 or phone the City's Traffic Management Supervisor on 9477 7106.